IITDBGroup/ProvenanceWeek2021/t7-details.md

 This workshop aims to be different.
 Here is how:

 * **Presentations will be brief.**  Presenters will be given five minutes to speak.
 The experience will be somewhere between a series of lightning talks and a panel discussion.
 The keynote will be the single exception.
+Please see the <span style="text-decoration: underline">[T7 Workshop Agenda](https://t7.tmcphillips.dev/agenda)</span>.

-* **Equal time will be reserved for discussion.** A five-minute discussion will follow each 5 minute presentation.
+* **Time will be reserved for discussion.** A ten-minute discussion will follow each 5-minute presentation.
 The workshop will conclude with a longer discussion for a final group assessment of the material shared during the workshop.
+Please see the <span style="text-decoration: underline">[T7 Workshop Agenda](https://t7.tmcphillips.dev/agenda)</span>.

 * **Presenters will explicitly identify their insights.** Speakers will summarize the insights and arguments they share during their presentations.
 These summaries will take the form of short assertions that can be assessed by the workshop participants and included in a workshop report with those assessments.